 The Master of Sacred Music (M.S.M.) is a ministerial leadership program that prepares students for pastoral liturgical music ministry.
 The program in sacred music is part of a larger initiative for liturgy and sacred arts.
 The graduate program is administered in the Department of Theology and overseen by an interdepartmental committee (Music/ Theology) and accreditation is granted through the Association of Theological Schools (A.T.S.).
-Following the principles of the document Sing to the Lord (USCCB, 2008), the program is multidisciplinary, embracing in particular three dimensions: musical, liturgical, and pastoral.
+Following the principles of the document Sing to the Lord (USCCB, 2008), the program is multi-disciplinary, embracing in particular three dimensions: music, liturgy, and pastoral practice.
 The program strives to integrate these three dimensions, grounding the student professionally in liturgical music as a ministry.

 The M.S.M. is a 48-credit-hour degree.
-Students are required to give two recitals or one recital and a 60 minute oral comprehensive exam (to be administered in the final semester).
+Students are required to give two recitals or one recital and an oral comprehensive exam or the equivalent (to be administered in the final semester).